Our Approach

 Communities already possessed what they needed.
 Our role was to help unlock and mobilize these existing resources.

 Economic empowerment mattered.
-Beyond social connection, SRGs focused on building financial independence through collective enterprise.
+Beyond social connection, SPGs focused on building financial independence through collective enterprise.
 At the time most organisations focused only on the social.
 We knew it needed to be both/and.
 Not the social without the economic.
 And not the economic without the social.

 Relationships of equality transformed communities.
 We met people as equals, not as beneficiaries or service users.